-This course will use Piazza to facilitate discussions for assignments, at http://piazza.com/iit/fall2017/cs553/home (it has not been setup yet, more instructions will follow).
+This course will use Piazza to facilitate discussions for assignments, at http://piazza.com/iit/spring2018/cs553/home (it has not been setup yet, more instructions will follow).
 Piazza should be the primary mechanism of communication between the students and the professor and the TAs.
-If you have a question and want to reach only the TAs and professor, send email to cs553-f17@datasys.cs.iit.edu.
-As a last resort, send individual emails directly (iraicu@cs.iit.edu) when you believe the message is not appropriate to be sent to the entire class, or to all the TAs and professor.
+Direct email communication can be used, but make sure to clearly mark your emails in the subject with "CS553".